8 ways to cure scabies

 It just turns out treating scabies is a very boring, tedious process.

-it can take weeks for all the eggs to hatch and to kill all the hatchlings and adults.
+It can take weeks for all the eggs to hatch and to kill all the hatchlings and adults.

 But eventually all the eggs will have hatched and all the adults will be dead and then that will be the end of it.